anelllya/portfolio/docs/blog/posts/design-system-inputs.md

 What we need to have in mind when designing:

 1. The input type, which will be the name of the Figma component: `#!html <input type="text">`
-2. Attributes to consider inlcuding in a boolean property: `disabled, pattern, placeholder, readonly, required, size`
+2. Attributes to consider including in a boolean property: `disabled, pattern, placeholder, readonly, required, size`

 #### CSS pseudo classes

 `:hover`, `:focus`, and `:active`

+These classes play a significant role in enhancing the user experience by providing visual feedback for different states of interaction.
+By defining them consistently across components, we ensure a cohesive and intuitive interface.

-The order of these pseudo classes is very important and we should always define them as follows[^1]:
+The order of these pseudo classes is very important and we should always define them as follows [^1]:

 1. Hover
 2. Focus